waiyankyaw-william/responsive-travling-travel-website-with-html-and-css/README.md

 > Design Credit:
 >
 > Design by kristof eka.
-The original design can be found on Figma: [News Website Design](https://www.figma.com/community/file/1161298959495777934/travling-travel-website-landing-page).
+The original design can be found on Figma: [Design](https://www.figma.com/community/file/1161298959495777934/travling-travel-website-landing-page).